jeff-wise/haskell-starter-kit-blog/README.md

 software.

 At it's core, there's nothing experimental about Haskell.
-It's an implementation of the [Polymorphic Lambda Calculus][poly-lambda-calculus] which itself isn't too hard to understand (despite the wordy name).
+It's an ML-dialect, an implementation of the [Polymorphic Lambda Calculus][poly-lambda-calculus] which itself isn't too hard to understand (despite the wordy name).
 This simplicity shines through in many applications, but it also stands